Key Stage 3 Overview

 - Crime Writing- Students will look at the theme of crime and punishment in poetry by Browning, Hardy, Armitage and Duffy.
 There will be a focus on language and style of newspaper reports in order to influence students’ own writing in the production of their own newspaper report based on Roald Dahl’s short story The Lamb to the Slaughter.

-- A View from the Bridge or Our Day Out- Through reading one of these plays, students will develop their skills for analysing drama and will consider dramatic techniques such as dramatic irony and symbolism.
+- Dramatic Voices- Through reading plays, students will develop their skills for analysing drama and will consider dramatic techniques such as dramatic irony and symbolism.
 This will allow them to reflect on the importance of stage directions and setting on meaning and interpretation.

 - Marketing Project- Within this unit, students will explore language in different forms of transactional writing.
 Through analysis of reviews, advertisements and persuasive speeches students will consider how to use language to persuade.
-Students will be creating their own product to “sell” to the rest of the class.
+Students will be creating their own product to “sell” to the rest of the class in our very own version of ‘Dragon’s Den’.

-- Of Mice and Men or To Kill a Mockingbird- Students will continue to develop their reading for meaning, language analysis and contextual linking through the study of either To Kill a Mockingbird or Of Mice and Men.
-Both of these novels consider discrimination and the influence of the ‘American Dream’, which will interleave with other units in Year 8.
+- Classic American Literature- Students will continue to develop their reading for meaning, language analysis and contextual linking through the study of this genre.
+We will consider discrimination and the influence of the ‘American Dream’, which will interleave with other units in Year 8 and explore important issues such as culture, race and personal responsibility.